Nationals beat Twins 12-6 as AL Central race tightens

 Nationals: Kurt Suzuki (right elbow inflammation) won’t throw for a few more days, manager Dave Martinez said.

-Twins: Utility infielder Ehire Adrianza left the game after two innings with a right oblique strain.
-Miguel Sano (sore back) and Max Kepler (sore left shoulder) took swings in the indoor batting cage, but did not play.
+Twins: Miguel Sano (sore back) and Max Kepler (sore left shoulder) took swings in the indoor batting cage, but did not play.
 Marwin Gonzalez (oblique strain), Sam Dyson (sore right biceps) and Jake Cave (left groin strain) remain out.
 “I’m not sure when we’re going to have the entire group out there playing at the same time,” Baldelli said.
 “Hopefully it’s a matter of days.”

 UP NEXT